Jim Watt (boxer): Boxing career

 Raised in the Bridgeton and Possilpark neighbourhoods of Glasgow, Watt trained at Cardowan Amateur Boxing Club in the city's Maryhill district.
 His father died when Jim was five years old.
 He came to prominence in 1968 by beating John H. Stracey to the ABA Championships; he turned professional immediately afterwards, declining the chance to compete as an amateur at the 1968 Summer Olympic Games in Mexico City.

 Watt beat such notables as future world champion Sean O'Grady, former world champion Perico Fernandez, Charlie Nash and Howard Davis Jr. The fight with O'Grady was particularly controversial: Watt won by a knockout in round twelve when the referee stopped the fight because of a cut suffered by O'Grady.
-According to the book, The Ring: Boxing The 20th Century, the cut was produced by a head-butt, in which case the judges' scorecards would have been checked, and whoever was ahead given the win by a technical decision.
-The referee, however, declared that O' Grady's cut had been produced by a punch and Watt officially won the fight by knockout.
+According to the book, The Ring: Boxing The 20th Century, the cut was produced by a head-butt, in which case the judges' scorecards would have been checked, and whoever was ahead given the win by a technical decision, Watt was ahead on all the scorecards.
+The referee, however, declared that O' Grady's cut had been produced by a punch and Watt officially won the fight by technical knockout.

 Watt had also fought, and lost to, Ken Buchanan after 15 rounds in 1973.
 On 20 June 1981, he fought his last fight, when losing the WBC world Lightweight title to Alexis Argüello by a 15-round decision in London.
 The three judges' scores were 147–143, 147–143 and 147–137.
 Watt retired with a record of 38 wins (27 by knockout) and 8 losses (3 by knockout).